What is a long-term identifier?

 What is an ARK?

 ARK stands for "Archival Resource Key."
 It is an identifier originating from the library, archive and museum community.
-ARKs become persistent when the objects and identifier forwarding information is maintained.
+ARKs become persistent when the objects and identifier forwarding information are maintained.

 Can DOIs and ARKs be used together?